2017-18 Season Preview: Can Leeds United Challenge for Promotion?

 Though the departure of the highly adept Garry Monk following a largely stellar 2016-17 season could have been decreed as a form of travesty, a frenetic and productive summer at Elland Road has seen the tyrannical Massimo Cellino ousted and the club embrace modernity under the new owner Andrea Radrizzani.

 Since the Italian media virtuoso acquired overarching control of Leeds, the club have adopted a cultured, continental approach emphasising economically favourable recruitment from overseas and prudent management of United’s finances.
 An example of the club’s newfound shrewdness in the market is the signing of Vurnon Anita, a Dutch international who was a Championship title winner with Newcastle last season, on a free transfer.
-In addition, shortly before the acquisition of Anita came the repurchase of Elland Road — a construction that Leeds have called home throughout the entirety of their existence, and that is now owned wholly by the club for the first time since 2004.
+In addition, shortly before the acquisition of Anita came the repurchase of Elland Road - a construction that Leeds have called home throughout the entirety of their existence and that is now owned wholly by the club for the first time since 2004.

 Monk’s replacement as United head coach, former Spain forward Thomas Christiansen, will enter only his fourth season as a professional manager, but he did arrive at Elland Road in June having performed remarkably at the helms of both AEK Larnaca and APOEL Nicosia.
-The 44 year-old Dane led Larnaca to consecutive second-placed finishes, recording the Green-Yellows’ highest-ever league finish in their history.
+The 44 year-old Dane led Larnaca to consecutive second-placed finishes, thus recording the Green-Yellows’ highest-ever league position.
 A mettlesome run into the last-16 stage of the UEFA Europa League and a domestic title were to follow in his solitary season with APOEL, before an encounter with Radrizzani and director of football Victor Orta secured him the vacant managerial position at Elland Road.

-The aforementioned developments, in addition to Radrizzani’s staunch commitment to substantial investment, have seen expectations heighten among many United supporters.
+The aforementioned developments, in addition to Radrizzani’s staunch commitment to substantial investment, have seen expectations burgeon among many United supporters.
 Indeed, the Italian himself declared overtly in a recent interview with the BBC’s Dan Roan that his own ambition for the forthcoming campaign is for Leeds to secure a play-off place.
 But while aspirations of glory have burgeoned in the minds of those associated with the club, there have been onlooking observers who have called into question the potential efficiency of United’s newly-adopted approach.

 Among them is a former defender, Alex Bruce.
-He remarked, rather nonsensically, that Leeds were “in turmoil” during an interview with BBC Radio 5 Live.
+He remarked, rather nonsensically, that Leeds were “in turmoil” during an interview with BBC Radio 5 Live recently.
 Whether the club’s renewed approach to transfers will yield fruit or not is, for now, an open question; but what cannot be denied is that there is a clear gusto among United fans ahead of the new season, inspired no doubt by the club’s progressivity in the transfer market in addition to the repurchase of Elland Road.
-This writer takes the view that for such a virtually unanimous and thoroughly positive body of opinion to exist, there is a clear belief among the vast majority of Leeds fans that the newly-installed regime are acting orderly and in the interests of the club at large.
+This writer takes the view that for such a virtually unanimous and thoroughly positive body of opinion to exist, there must be a clear belief among the vast majority of Leeds fans that the newly-installed regime are acting orderly and in the interests of the club at large.
 It is a difficult task to attempt to recall the last owner of United who cultivated such a degree of support in the way that Radrizzani has done to date.

 Having acquired a deluge of esteemed players at favourable prices, in addition to having offloaded many of the playing squad’s old guard (many of whom are synonymous with abject mediocrity) it is clear that Leeds are well-placed, ahead of the coming season, to challenge for a play-off berth.
 The retention of Pontus Jansson and introduction of Felix Wiedwald will provide defensive solidity, the capture of cultured midfielders such as Klich and Anita will allow United to dictate play in the middle of the park and the purchase of rampant attackers including the fleet-footed Macedonian winger Ezgjan Alioski (who was subject to reported interest from recent Premier League champions Leicester City only earlier in the year) will decrease the team’s dependency on Chris Wood for goals.